SmartJSONEditor/ExtendingCore/Python wrapper generator/README.md

 Once you've done that, run (in this directory):
 ```
-python Synth.py
+python Organ.py
 ```
-This will create four files, which collectively wrap the C++ *AKCoreSynth* class defined in *AudioKitCore/Synth/AKCoreSynth*[.hpp|.cpp], for use in an AudioKit Swift program.
+This will create four files, which collectively wrap the C++ *AKOrgan* class defined in *Organ/Source/Organ[.hpp|.cpp]*, for use in an AudioKit Swift program.
-* *AKSynthDSP.hpp*: Objective-C header, based on *templates/AKDSP.hpp*
+* *AKOrganDSP.hpp*: Objective-C header, based on *templates-synth/AKDSP.hpp*
-* *AKSynthDSP.mm*: Objective-C wrapper for *AKCoreSynth* C++ code, based on *templates/AKDSP.mm*
+* *AKOrgabDSP.mm*: Objective-C wrapper for *AKOrgan* C++ code, based on *templates-synth/AKDSP.mm*
-* *AKSynthAudioUnit.swift*: Swift AU class, based on *templates/AKAudioUnit.swift*
+* *AKOrganAudioUnit.swift*: Swift AU class, based on *templates-synth/AKAudioUnit.swift*
-* *AKSynth.swift*: Top-level *AKPolyphonicNode*-derived class, based on *templates/AKNode.swift*
+* *AKOrgan.swift*: Top-level *AKPolyphonicNode*-derived class, based on *templates-synth/AKNode.swift*

-These are almost identical to the existing files in *AudioKit/AudioKit/Common/Nodes/Generators/Polysynths/Synth*, except for one spot in the generated *AKSynthAudioUnit.swift* where an extra comma is generated (too much work to fix this in the template), and several spots marked with *TODO* comments.
+These template-generated files will get you 90% of the way to working code.
+You'll likely get a compile error in the top-level Swift file, owing to an extra comma being generated at the end of a function-arguments list; I saw no point in making the templates more complex just to make little issues like this go away.
+It's more helpful that the templates remain simple and legible, so you can understand the structure of the auto-generated code.